-6.1.9 Group: Betri Reykjavik (Your Priorities)
+5.1.9 Group: Betri Reykjauik (Your Priorities)

+Type Datci Qauluiauilu

+Betri Reykjauik

-Betri Reykjavik (Your Priorities)
+(Your Priorities)

-Up to 30.000 Your Priorities users
+Reach Up to 30.000 Your Priorities users

-As project partners Your Priorities and Freecoin partnership will grow with the D-CENT project
+How will relationship grow As project partners Your Priorities and Freecoin partnership will grow with the D-CENT project

-Frequent interaction with developers at Your Priorities/Citizens Foundation.
-Cyclic interaction with user base for defining new rounds of prototyping as for UX tenets, esp. before the conclusion of T4.4 (Design of Social Digital Currency).
+CITIZENS FOUNDATION How frequent will we interact Frequent interaction with developers at Your Priorities/Citizens Foundation.
+Cyclic interaction with user base for defining new rounds of prototyping as for UX tenets, esp. before the conclusion of TY.Y (Design of Social Digital Currency).

-Your Priorities
+Tools Your Priorities

-Within the pilot on social digital currencies, the goal is to give Your Priorities members the possibility to design and set the rules of their own social payment system.
+Main Objectives Within the pilot on social digital currencies, the goal is to give Your Priorities members the possibility to design and set the rules of their own social payment system.

-It can be frustrating to get involved in political, environmental and social campaigns, possibly spanning years of tireless activity, without any reward from what has been accomplished.
+Background It can be frustrating to get involued in political, environmental and social campaigns, possibly spanning years of tireless activity, without any reward from what has been accomplished.
 Activists do not primarily operate in view of rewards, but their contribution to the common good may deserve more compensation than we are used to acknowledging.
 Political, environmental and other social engagements are activities that demand time, dedication and resources.
 There is a need is for a currency that rewards activities performed for the common interest that nevertheless honors the 'civic status' of a participant within the life of a community.
 By rewarding users' participation on the issues debated on Your Priorities, a system of social credits can be implemented.
-Through a collectively agreed-upon reward mechanism in the form of an audit function, Your Priority users can interface with the Freecoin-type block-chain wherein social credits will flow in the geo-localized market place.
+Through a collectively agreed-upon reward mechanism in the form of an audit function , Your Priority users can interface with the Freecoin-type block-chain wherein social credits will flow in the geo-localized market place.
 For example, rewards can be assigned proportionally in relation to best ideas selected for campaigning, they reward contributions to the collectivity within the City of Reykjavik.

+Needs

+A method to reward activities performed A currency that rewards activities performed for r the common interest

+User Story

+As Betri Reykjauik I want to be abl e to ualue the time and contribution that users

+put in to the platform.

-- A method to reward activities performed - A currency that rewards activities performed for the common interest having a reward system for measuring user engagement expressed in 'social credits' and spendable in the Icelandic socio-economy (public/private - facilities/utilities and businesses)
+having a reward system for measuring user engagement expressed in ' social credits' and spendable in the Icelandic socio-economy (public/private - facilities/utilities and businesses)